gtank/niwl/README.md

 2. The message itself, which we will assume to be encrypted by some out-of-scope process.

-Once a message is decrypted, an existing message from the store is randomly chosen to be ejected by the mix - and is posted to the Niwl Server.
+Once a message is decrypted, an existing message from the store is randomly chosen to be ejected by the mix - and is posted to the niwl Server.
 The new decrypted message takes its place in the message store.

 ### On the Privacy of REMs

-Fuzzytags themselves can only be linked to receivers via those in position of a RootSecret *or* Niwl Servers who possess the `DetectionKey` - as such, assuming that there is no collusion between a particular REM and a Niwl Server there is no mechanism through which a REM can associate message with a (set of) receiver(s).
+Fuzzytags themselves can only be linked to receivers via those in position of a RootSecret *or* niwl Servers who possess the `DetectionKey` - as such, assuming that there is no collusion between a particular REM and a niwl Server there is no mechanism through which a REM can associate message with a (set of) receiver(s).

-Further, (again assuming no collusion between a particular REM and a Niwl Server), there is no mechanism for a REM to associate a message with a particular sender.
+Further, (again assuming no collusion between a particular REM and a niwl Server), there is no mechanism for a REM to associate a message with a particular sender.

 Finally, and perhaps most importantly, there is no limit on the number of REMs permitted in a particular system.
 Different